 Puzzle games used to be a simple genre with a simple idea.
 You solve puzzles for time killing enjoyment.
 However, the genre ballooned in a big way on mobile.
 In fact, it’s one of the most popular genres on the entire platform.
 It started with simple viral games like 2048 and evolved into genuinely enjoyable experiences like Monument Valley and Telltale Games titles (until they went under).
 These days, you can find some seriously good puzzle games on Android.
-Gone are the days of super simple mechanics and graphics with goofy ideas.
-Some of these games are actually fairly intense and complex with stories and even really good graphics.
-This list changes almost entirely every year and 2018 was no different.
+Gone are the days of super simple mechanics and graphics with goofy ideas, with intense and complex apps with creative stories and good graphics.
+This list changes fast as new puzzle champions emerge.
 Here are the best puzzle games for Android.

 All That Remains: Part 1